WWE Night of Champions: Concept

 The original concept of Night of Champions was that every championship promoted on WWE's main roster was contested.
 This distinction of main roster championships came in 2012 after the establishment of NXT that year as the promotion's developmental territory, which introduced its own set of championships.
 In 2010, non-title matches began to be included on the card as less championships became available due to WWE unifying several titles that eventually led to the dissolution of the first brand extension in August 2011; after the final title unification in December 2013, WWE had just five titles on the main roster through the 2015 event.

 With the revival of the event in 2023, this concept was not retained, as the WWE Championship, WWE Universal Championship, WWE United States Championship, and WWE Women's Tag Team Championship were not defended.
 WWE Champion Roman Reigns, who held the title together with the Universal Championship as the Undisputed WWE Universal Championship, competed at the event, but instead of defending his undisputed championship, he challenged for the Undisputed WWE Tag Team Championship, the umbrella term for the Raw Tag Team Championship (formerly WWE Tag Team) and SmackDown Tag Team Championship being held and defended together.
 The 2023 event instead was a celebration for the crowning of a new World Heavyweight Champion as well as marking the 1,000th day for Reigns as Universal Champion.
 The event also saw the Raw Women's Championship and SmackDown Women's Championship defended.
 These two titles, as well as the Universal, SmackDown Tag, and Women's Tag, were introduced during the second brand split that began in 2016.
-After the 2023 event, the Raw and SmackDown women's championships were renamed as the WWE Women's Championship and Women's World Championship, respectively, while in 2024, the Universal Championship was retired and the Raw and SmackDown tag team championships were renamed as the World Tag Team Championship and WWE Tag Team Championship, respectively, and then in late 2024 and early 2025, the WWE Women's United States Championship and WWE Women's Intercontinental Championship were introduced.
+After the 2023 event, the Raw and SmackDown women's championships were renamed as the WWE Women's Championship and Women's World Championship, respectively.
+In 2024, the Universal Championship was retired with the WWE Championship subsequently referred to as the Undisputed WWE Championship.
+That same year, the Raw and SmackDown tag team championships were renamed as the World Tag Team Championship and WWE Tag Team Championship, respectively, and then in late 2024 and early 2025, the WWE Women's United States Championship and WWE Women's Intercontinental Championship were introduced.

-The following table shows all championships that were contested at Night of Champions under its original concept from 2007 to 2015.
+The first table shows all championships that were contested at Night of Champions under its original concept from 2007 to 2015.
 In total, 10 different WWE championships were contested during these years.

-Although the 2023 event did not retain the original concept, it raised the total number of different championships defended at Night of Champions to 14.
-The 2025 event also did not retain this concept with only the WWE Championship and United States Championship defended at the event.
-It did, however, host the finals of the 2025 King and Queen of the Ring tournaments, which granted world championship matches to the respective winners at that year's SummerSlam.
+The second table shows all championships contested since 2023.
+Although the events since 2023 have not retained the event's original concept, they have raised the total number of different championships defended at Night of Champions to 15.
+Additionally, since the 2025 event, Night of Champions has hosted the finals of the King and Queen of the Ring tournaments, which grant world championship matches to the respective winners at that year's SummerSlam.